bennycarvalho13/telegram_bank_bot/README.md

-a bot is a simple mock banking application bot.
+a simple bot mock banking application bot.
 Upon typing `/start`, the user should get a prompt with three inline buttons:

 - Check Balance
 - Deposit